LightningCreations/LCLib-CXX/docs/GeneralLibraryRules.md

 * rend
 * crbegin
 * crend
 * get, if the function is declared as a function template.

 _Note - This allows these functions to be declared in a method which is only findable through ADL - End Note_

 ## Operators

-The behaviour of a program that explicitly calls to any overloaded operator function is undefined, unless:
+The behaviour of a program that explicitly calls any overloaded operator function defined by this specification is undefined, unless:
 * The operator function is an overload of `operator->()`, OR
 * The operator function is an overload of `operator new`, `operator delete`, `operator new[]`, or `operator delete[]`,

 For the purposes of this rule an explicit call is a call to the operator function, that explicitly uses function call syntax, such as `v.operator+(b)`.
- For the function call operator `v(args...)` is not an explicit call, though `v.operator()(args...)` is.
+ For the function call operator `v(args...)` is not an explicit call, though `v.operator()(args...)` is (and is thus, undefined ).

-_Note - This is provided to allow implementations flexibility in how operators, are defined.
-In particular, in C++ 20, implementations may leave comparison operators undefined and provide `x < y` using the C++ 20 rewritten candidates if `x <=> y` is valid
+_Note - This is provided to allow implementations considerable flexibility in how operators, are defined.
+In particular, in C++ 20, implementations may leave comparison operators undefined and provide `x < y` using the C++ 20 rewritten candidates if `x <=> y` is valid.
 - End Note_

 ## Templates